 This guide is broken down into the main key parts of the day with little bits of advice to help you really and truly enjoy your day.
 Keep scrolling or click one of these links to skip ahead to specific sections:

-- If the logistics work, you both should get ready at the same hotel or at the venue.
-This has several perks: your gallery will look more cohesive, and you’ll typically cut down on photographer costs either in terms needing a second shooter or hours of coverage.
-To help you decide, talk with your photographer about the logistics.
+- If logistics allow, you both should get ready at the same location – ideally at the venue.
+This has several perks: your photographs will look more cohesive, and you’ll typically cut down on your photographer costs (either in terms of needing a second photographer or hours of coverage).

 - In the rush to get ready, bridesmaids’ zippers often break or usher’s rip holes through their trousers.
 Have an emergency kit at both getting ready locations with matching thread and a needle.
 For some reason florists often forget to deliver pins for the buttonholes or they get lost, so have some back up pins to hold those in place.